Disclaimer

 Brush the Coat with a Pin Brush

-Pin brush must be used to brush a Bernese coat to effectively remove dead hair strands and detangle the hair perfectly.
+A pin brush must be used to brush a Bernese coat to effectively remove dead hair strands and detangle the hair perfectly.
 Brushing the coat at least once a week distributes the natural oils of the body evenly on the skin, making the coat look shiny and healthy.

 Check for Fleas and Ticks

-The thicker the coat, the greater are the chances of fleas and ticks to make a home inside.
+The thicker the coat, the greater the chances of fleas and ticks to make a home inside.
 Bugs like fleas and ticks survive better in a warmer environment, and what else could be warmer than the thick coat of a double-layered dog?

-Do not forget to check their skin folds such as elbows, armpits, ear folds, and under-knees, as these are sites where bugs hide.
+Do not forget to check their skin folds, such as elbows, armpits, ear folds, and under-knees, as these are sites where bugs hide.

-Note: If you do not want to use chemicals on your dog, you can make your homemade anti fleas spray by mixing two parts distilled water, one part baking soda, and one part lemon juice.
+Note: If you do not want to use chemicals on your dog, you can make your homemade anti-flea spray by mixing two parts distilled water, one part baking soda, and one part lemon juice.
 Mix the ingredients in a bottle, shake well, and your anti-bugs spray is ready.
 Spray it generously on your dog once every two weeks.

 Bathing

-Give your Bernese mountain dog a good wash once every two to three months.
+Give your Bernese Mountain Dog a good wash once every two to three months.
 Use an organic and moisturizing shampoo to clean out dirt and debris.
 Use a hairdryer at a slow speed to dry the Bernese dog’s thick coat.

-Do not bathe your pup every month as over-washing can lead to dry skin, which causes itchiness and dermatitis in dogs.
-If you feel like priming your dog more often, just give it a gentle rubdown with a washcloth soaked in warm water.
+Do not bathe your Bernese Mountain Dog puppy every month, as overwashing can lead to dry skin, which causes itchiness and dermatitis in dogs.
+If you feel like priming your dog more often, gently rub it with a washcloth soaked in warm water.

 Bernese Mountain Dog Allergies- Are they High Maintenance?